macro187/hotbox/readme.md

 A number of features are included with hotbox itself.
 User-defined features can be used in addition to or instead of the included ones.

-Features can support any number of operating systems, but the included features currently support:

-- Alpine Linux

-- Ubuntu Linux